Allans-dev/Practice-web-site/README.md

  - react hot-loader with devMiddleware express server

 refactor into new branch removing react - keeping it simple with crux in mind

+moving from installing sass with npm to ruby install